Can You Freeze Yogurt?

 Yogurt's texture suffers during freezing because the water content separates from the proteins and fats.
 When thawed, it often appears curdled or watery.
 Stirring can help somewhat, but it will not fully restore the original creamy texture.

 Greek yogurt freezes slightly better than regular yogurt due to its thicker consistency and lower water content, but still experiences texture changes.
-For smoothies, frozen yogurt works excellently and adds creaminess and chill.
+For smoothies with frozen bananas, frozen yogurt works excellently and adds creaminess and chill.

 Freezing yogurt into popsicles, bark, or dollops for smoothies are popular uses that work with the changed texture rather than against it.
 Many people freeze yogurt in ice cube trays for convenient smoothie additions.